Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 * serving as PI or co-investigator
 * developing grant proposals
-* helping shape gift and donation pathways through the University of Iowa
+* helping shape administered giving pathways through the University of Iowa where appropriate
 * integrating SignWriting into research programs

 ## **Contact**